St. Louis Poetry Center Outreach Poetry Workshops for Youth and the Under-served: Updated 4/2009

 “Visiting Poets” are provided to various county schools in both Missouri and Illinois as a supplement to creative writing classes.
 Though these are not typically seen as under-served communities, the exposure of these students to poets and poetry may be minimal due to limited funding.

-The Poetry Center and numerous other arts organizations in St. Louis continue with a flurry of creative activity at a growing number of city schools; K-8.
-Our workshop poets are bringing poetry writing to students in the form of nature studies, science classes, geographical histories, and of course personal narratives.
+Saint Louis Poetry Center and numerous other arts organizations in St. Louis continue with a flurry of creative activity at a number of city and county schools.
+Our teaching artists bring poetry writing to students in the form of nature studies, science classes, geographical histories, and of course personal narratives.